Avoiding Cliches in Writing

 When writing, question any comparison or image you are about to use.
 Cliches often sneak in the barn door (that's a cliche, by the way) when we try to be descriptive.
 Is the phrase you're about to use one that you've heard frequently in casual conversation, newscasts, and advertising?
 If so, it is probably a cliche or on its way there.

 Instead of using stock phrases and images, be creative--but beware!
-Using the thesaurus has many dangers, such as misusing an synonym that doesn't quite fit the meaning you want.
+Using the thesaurus has many dangers, such as misusing a synonym that doesn't quite fit the meaning you want.
 Also, inventing your own colorful descriptions can lead you as far astray as any worn-out phrase.
 Finally, avoid "padding" your work with cliches.
 This is an effective way to increase the length of a paper, but not to increase your grades.
-Most professors know cliches when they smell them.
+Most professors know cliches when they see them.